mengsig/nvimse/README.md

 # nvimse

-`nvimse` — **No Vibe (Coding) In My (VS Code) Editor.** A faithful port of [`nvime`](../nvime), the Neovim discipline plugin, dragged into VS Code under protest.
+`nvimse` — **No Vibing In My Shitty (VSCode) Editor.** A faithful port of [`nvime`](../nvime), the Neovim discipline plugin, dragged into VS Code under protest.
 The AI keeps its hands off your code until you tell it exactly where, how, and why — then it does that and not one keystroke more.
 No sprawl.
 No mystery edits.
 No drive-by refactors.
 No hallucinated helpers.
-No "oops, I rewrote your repo."
+No "oops, I rewrote your repo.".
+No bullshit...
 This is your editor — the model is a guest, and guests don't touch the knives.

 > **A note on the venue.** This is the same engine as `nvime`, shipped where the mouse-clickers live. `nvime` reviews a diff with `ga`/`gb` under your fingers without your hand ever leaving home row. `nvimse` reviews the same diff after you've reached for the trackpad, found the CodeLens, squinted, and clicked "✓ Accept."
 The patches are byte-for-byte identical.
 The latency between *deciding* and *doing* is not.
 We measured the agent.
 We could not measure the modal-editing muscle memory you gave up to read this. nvim > vscode.
 The benchmark below is the one place they tie — and that's only because `nvimse` literally runs `nvime`'s prompts.